cesbo/help/src/content/docs/en/astra/adapters/external-ci.md

 CI options:

-- `Name` - name for Adapter
+- `Name`: adapter name
-- `ID` - unique adapter identifier.
-You may leave it blank, the system will generate an id, when you save the adapter
+- `ID`: unique identifier.
+Leave blank to auto-generate
-- `Virtual` - Virtual Adapter type. select the `CI` option
+- `Virtual`: select **CI** option
-- `Adapter` - number of the CI adapter in the system
+- `Adapter`: number of the CI adapter in the system
-- `Stream ID` - stream identifier with MPTS. it is an ID value of MPTS created on first step
+- `Stream ID`: ID of the MPTS created earlier
-- `CI Device` - number of the device on the CI adapter.
-Default: `0`
+- `CI Device`: device number on the CI adapter (default: 0)
-- `CI Bitrate` - TBS CI bitrate in MBit/s.
-Default: `70`.
-For DigitalDevices bitrate could be defined in the driver settings
+- `CI Bitrate`: bitrate limit in MBps.
+Default for TBS: `70`.
+For DigitalDevices, should be defined in the driver
-- `CA Delay` - delay, in seconds, before sending channel information to the Conditional Access Module.
-Default: `20` second
+- `CA Delay`: delay (seconds) before sending channel info to the CAM.
+Default: `20`

 CI adapter number could be found with command: